vsliki/Image-recognition/README.md

 ![Representation of my neural network.](https://github.com/vsliki/Image-recognition/blob/main/NN.png)

-**Remark:** The network is here composed of 3 layers, the input layer being considered as layer 0.
+**Remark 2.1:** The network is here composed of 3 layers, the input layer being considered as layer 0.

 <ol>